 Our commercial success depends in part on our avoiding infringement of the patents and proprietary rights of third parties.
 Other entities may have or obtain patents or proprietary rights that could limit our ability to make, use, sell, offer for sale or import our product candidates and future approved products or impair our competitive position.
-There is a substantial amount of litigation, both within and outside the United States, involving patent and other intellectual property rights in the biotechnology and pharmaceutical industries, including patent infringement lawsuits, interferences, oppositions, reexaminations, inter partes review ("IPR") proceedings and post-grant review ("PGR") proceedings before the USPTO and/or corresponding foreign patent of fices.
+There is a substantial amount of litigation, both within and outside the United States, involving patent and other intellectual property rights in the biotechnology and pharmaceutical industries, including patent infringement lawsuits, interferences, oppositions, reexaminations, inter partes review ("IPR") proceedings and post-grant review ("PGR") proceedings before the USPTO and/or corresponding foreign patent offices.
 Numerous third-party U.S. and foreign issued patents and pending patent applications exist in the fields in which we are developing product candidates.
 There may be third-party patents or patent applications with claims to materials, formulations, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
-For example, we are aware of an issued patent in Australia that may be relevant to commercialization of CPI-444 in that country.
-That Australian patent is expected to expire in 2022.
-Our ability to commercialize CPI-444 in Australia prior to 2022 could be adversely affected if we do not obtain a license under such patent.
+For example, we are aware of an issued patent in Australia that may be relevant to commercialize ciforadenant in Australia prior to 2022 could be adversely affected if we do not obtain a license under such patent.
 We are also aware of a corresponding patent application that has been issued in the United States and which is expected to expire in 2023.
-However, to the extent that any claims of this patent may be interpreted to cover our potential uses of CPI-444, we do not believe that such claims would be valid and enforceable if asserted.
-We have filed a PGR petition challenging the patentability of certain claims of the patent and the patentee subsequently disclaimed every challenged claim.
+However, to the extent that any claims of this patent may be interpreted to cover our potential uses of ciforadenant, we do not believe that such claims of the patent and the patentee subsequently disclaimed every challenged claim.
 As the biotechnology industry expands and more patents are issued, the risk increases that our product candidates may be subject to claims of infringement of the patent rights of third parties.
-Because patent applications are maintained as confidential for a certain period of time, until the relevant application is published we may be unaware of third-party patent applications that, if issued as patents, may be infringed by commercialization of CPI-444, CPI-006 or our other product candidates, and cannot be certain that we were the first to file a patent application related to a product candidate or technology.
-Moreover, because patent applications can take many years to issue, there may be currently-pending patent applications that may later result in issued patents that our product candidates may infringe.
-In addition, identification of third-party patent rights that may be relevant to our technology is difficult because patent searching is imperfect due to differences in terminology among patents, incomplete databases and the difficulty in assessing the meaning of patent claims.
+Because patent applications are maintained as confidential for a certain period of time, until the relevant application is published we relevant to our technology is difficult because patent searching is imperfect due to differences in terminology among patents, incomplete databases and the difficulty in assessing the meaning of patent claims.
 Any claims of patent infringement asserted by third parties would be time consuming and could:

-- · result in costly litigation; - · divert the time and attention of our technical personnel and management; - cause development delays; - prevent us from commercializing CPI-444, CPI-006 or our other product candidates until the asserted patent expires or is held finally invalid or not infringed in a court of law; - · require us to develop non-infringing technology, which may not be possible on a cost-effective basis; or - · require us to enter into royalty or licensing agreements, which may not be available on commercially reasonable terms, or at all.
+- result in costly litigation; - · divert the time and attention of our technical personnel and management; - · cause development delays; - prevent us from commercializing ciforadenant, CPI-006, CPI-818 or our other product candidates until the asserted patent expires or is held finally invalid or not infringed in a court of law; - require us to develop non-infringing technology, which may not be possible on a cost-effective basis; or - require us to enter into royalty or licensing agreements, which may not be available on commercially reasonable terms, or at all.

-Although no third party has asserted a claim of patent infringement against us as of the date of this report, others may hold proprietary rights that could prevent CPI-444, CPI-006 or our other product candidates from being marketed.
-Any patent-related legal action against us claiming damages and seeking to enjoin commercial activities relating to our product candidates or processes could subject us to potential liability for damages, including treble damages if we were determined to willfully infringe, and require us to obtain a license to manufacture or market CPI-444, CPI-006 or our other product candidates.
+Although no third party has asserted a claim of patent infringement against us as of the date of this report, others may hold proprietary rights that could prevent ciforadenant, CPI-006, CPI-818 or our other product candidates from being marketed.
+Any patent-related legal action against us claiming damages and seeking to enjoin commercial activities relating to our product candidates or processes could subject us to potential liability for damages, including treble damages if we were determined to willfully infringe, and require us to obtain a license to manufacture or market ciforadenant, CPI-006, CPI-818 or our other product candidates.